 Value: Varies | Number: 1

-A scholarship of $1,000 is awarded to an academically outstanding woman undergraduate student entering third or fourth year in either the Department of Economics, School of Environmental Studies or the Department of Geography with an interest in pursuing a career in the mining industry.
-Preference is for students whose academic research (Honours Thesis/JCURA under the guidance of a faculty member) seeks to improve the environmental and social performance of the mining industry.
-Applicants must submit a one page summary of their research.
+A scholarship of $1,000 is awarded to an academically outstanding woman undergraduate student entering third or fourth year in either the Department of Economics, School of Environmental Studies, the Department of Geography, the Department of Anthropology, or the Department of Political Science.
+Preference is for students whose academic research (Honours Thesis/JCURA under the guidance of a faculty member) could have application to the improvement of the environmental and social performance of the mining industry.
 Further preference is given to Indigenous women students and people of colour.
+Applications must be submitted to the Dean of Social Sciences office by April 30th.
+Approval of the recipients will be made by the Senate Committee on Awards based on the recommendation of the Faculty of Social Sciences.

 Value: Varies | Number: Up to 4